-Car hits pedestrians in Melbourne; 1 dead, several hurt
+3 killed, 20 hurt after car strikes pedestrians in Melbourne

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

+“At this present stage, we ask the public to avoid the city,” Bateson told reporters.
+“It is going to take us a really long time to process this scene.
+Our priority at the moment is with the injured, and it must be that we give them our attention.”

+Paramedics were assessing 20 people at the scene, several of whom had serious injuries, Ambulance Victoria said in a statement.

 Video footage shot from a news helicopter overhead showed several heavily armed police officers standing near the area where the incident occurred.
-Several officers could be seen standing over a man lying on the sidewalk, his hands apparently handcuffed behind his back.
+Several officers could be seen standing over a man lying on the sidewalk, clad only in his underwear, his hands apparently handcuffed behind his back.
 Police could also be seen examining a heavily damaged red car at the scene.

-A video posted on social media showed a similar-looking red car driving in circles in the middle of an intersection in downtown Melbourne before continuing on down another street.
-The video was apparently shot before the pedestrians were struck.
-The authenticity of the video could not immediately be verified.
+A video posted on social media captured the moment the car began driving in circles in the intersection before continuing on toward Bourke Street.

 The streets around the incident were shut down.

 The Australian Open tennis championship is currently being held in the city.
+Officials said the event was continuing as normal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.